wenkokke/FirstOrderUnificationInAgda/README.md

 Implementation of McBride's "First-order unification by structural recursion" in Agda.

-I'm personally using this code to embed Prolog in Agda, but should you wish to use it directly you can use it as follows:
+I'm personally using this code to embed Prolog in Agda, but should you wish to use it directly you can do so as follows:

     -- provide a datatype for the symbols and define a decidable equality data Sym : ℕ → Set where